rackerlabs/support-how-to/content/exchange/setting-up-autodiscover-with-outlook.md

 In order for your Exchange account to work with Outlook, you need to set up your domain name with a special DNS record that points to Rackspace Cloud Office's Autodiscover server.

+**Note:** Autodiscover is not compatible with Outlook 2011, Outlook 2016, or Mac Mail when setting up an email account as POP or IMAP.

 ### Autodiscover outlook features